thegooddocsproject/templates/style-guide/template-style-guide.md

 - [Accessibility guidelines and requirements - Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/accessibility/accessibility-guidelines-requirements)
 - [Writing for Accessibility - Mailchimp Content Style Guide](https://styleguide.mailchimp.com/writing-for-accessibility/)

-## Inclusive and Bias-Free Writing
+## Inclusive and bias-free writing

 When contributing to this project, you should strive to write documentation with inclusivity and diversity in mind.
 Inclusive language recognizes diversity and